 Before you begin any of the other steps, you need to make sure you have a valid certificate installed on your host.
 Without this, you and your visitors will get a red lock icon and perhaps a few frightening security warnings.

 FissionBlue hosting integrates with Let’s Encrypt SSL, a free certificate authority backed by Google, Mozilla, Cisco Systems, and several other major players.
 Installation is rather simple and can be completed in a matter of clicks.
-Your DNS records must be pointing to your host before Let’s Encrypt will allow you to proceed (Your website you wish to install an SSL certificate on must already be live).
+Your DNS records must be pointing to your host before Let’s Encrypt will allow you to proceed (Your domain’s hosting plan must already be live).

 Each host is different, and you should contact your support to find out their process.
 If you are a FissionBlue customer and have questions or trouble, you may contact support for help.

 2. Go to WP Admin Dashboard > Settings > General

 3. Install Better Search Replace Plugin & Run It

 This step is important to fix mixed content warnings for attachments, images, and theme files that are still using the non-secure URL.

 From your WordPress Dashboard, select “Add New Plugin” and type “Better Search Replace” into the search box.
 Click “Install” on the exact result, and then “Activate.”
 Next, navigate to the WP Admin Dashboard > Tools and select “Better Search Replace.”

 We want to find and secure any remnants of the non-secure URL lurking behind in your WordPress site.
 The first field is for the old, non-secure URL.
 The second field will contain the new, secure URL.
 The changes are highlighted with the purple and green lines.
 Note: take extreme care not to mistype any characters, or you can completely break your site.

 Next, select ALL the tables (Shift + left click on PC), or one by one if need be (CTRL + left click).
 Tick the green checkbox if your site is very new or a staging/testing site.
 The red checkbox must be unchecked to complete this step.
 Otherwise it only does a “dry” test with zero changes.
 Click RUN at the bottom and let it do its thing.